scbao/pysonic/README.md

 14. That's it!
 You can now run simulations of your point-neuron model upon ultrasonic stimulation.

-## References
+# References

-[1] Lemaire, T., Neufeld, E., Kuster, N., and Micera, S. (2019). *Understanding ultrasound neuromodulation using a computationally efficient and interpretable model of intramembrane cavitation*.
+[1] Lemaire, T., Neufeld, E., Kuster, N., and Micera, S. (2019).
+Understanding ultrasound neuromodulation using a computationally efficient and interpretable model of intramembrane cavitation.
 J. Neural Eng.